 Child Abuse Pediatric Fellowship

-The Child Abuse Pediatric Fellowship Program at UT Southwestern Medical Center is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME) effective July 1, 2017 and will have its first fellow beginning July 1, 2018.
+The Child Abuse Pediatric Fellowship Program at UT Southwestern Medical Center is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME) effective July 1, 2017 and had its first fellow beginning July 1, 2018.
 The program is based in Dallas, which is part of a dynamic, diverse, and growing metroplex.

 The REACH (Referral and Evaluation of At-Risk Children) Program is a multidisciplinary team of physicians, advance practice nurses, social workers, psychologists, and coordinators.
 Our mission is to restore, promote, and enhance the medical and mental health of children at risk for abuse and neglect.
 The purpose of the fellowship training program is to train pediatricians to become proficient in child abuse pediatrics in order to pursue a career as a clinician, educator, researcher, and community leader in the prevention, detection, and treatment of child abuse and neglect.